vygr/ChrysaLisp/docs/COMMS.md

 # Communications

-In ChrysaLisp while it is not forbidden for tasks to communicate with shared memory structures, provided they live on the same CPU node, the main means that tasks use to communicate with each other is via message passing.
+In ChrysaLisp while it is not forbidden for tasks to communicate with shared memory structures, provided they live on the same VP node, the main means that tasks use to communicate with each other is via message passing.
 Each task on creation is allocated a main mailbox, tasks create messages and send these messages between themselves by use of these mailboxes.
 More mailboxes can be